-From my experience of being a visitor and tourist in Riyadh in 2020, there are 2 ways to see Riyadh when looking into things to do in Riyadh – as a tourist and as a local.
+From my experience of being a visitor and tourist in Riyadh since the Kingdom opened up to tourism, there are 2 ways to see Riyadh when looking into things to do in Riyadh – as a tourist and as a local.

 Whilst there are a few tourist attractions in Riyadh that I do recommend you visit, I suggest, in order to really enjoy your time in Riyadh, you shouldn’t focus on these too much as part of your things to do in Riyadh.

-Instead attend as many local events that are on, have a walk around a shopping mall and visit the areas which are full of cool cafes and restaurants to experience local Saudi life.
+Instead, attend local events that are on, have a walk around a shopping mall and visit areas which are full of cool cafes and restaurants to really experience local Saudi life.

 Things To Do in Riyadh

 Saudi Arabia and Riyadh in particular is an ever-changing country and city!
 New things are being built and culture is changing every day!

 The most important thing though is to keep an open mind and expect to be surprised by how comfortable you feel in Riyadh and the activities offered as it might differ from what you think… or have been told!